 A Los Angeles (USA) office was opened.

 StarForce C++ Obfuscator is launched.
-The product is designed to protect applications' sourse code for any operating system include Android against cracking, hacking, and reverse engineering.
+The product is designed to protect applications' sourse code for any operating system include Android and iOS against cracking, hacking, and reverse engineering.

 The mobile versions of StarForce Reader became available.
 The app is designed for viewing documents and confidential email messages protected via two services - SFContent.com and SFLetter.com.
 StarForce Reader is available for Android devices on Google Play and in the App Store for iPhones and iPads.

-At the moment, StarForce Technologies is among the top three worldwide vendors of copy protection software and the key developer of intellectual property protection solutions for the Russian and CIS markets.
-Customers of StarForce Technologies include Coral Consortium, Russian Railways, 1C, Mail.ru, Aeroflot, SUN InBev Russia, AMD Labs, ATC International, MediaHouse, Russobit M, New Disc, Buka, Snowball, 2Play, GFI, CENEGA, Akella, etc.
+At the moment, StarForce Technologies is among the top three worldwide vendors of copy protection software and the key developer of intellectual property protection solutions.
+Customers of StarForce Technologies include Coral Consortium, Riot Games, Crytek, 1C, Mail.ru, Aeroflot, SUN InBev Russia, AMD Labs, ATC International, MediaHouse, Russobit M, New Disc, Buka, Snowball, 2Play, GFI, CENEGA, Akella, etc.